Medical Loss Ratio Rebates FAQs

 When will I receive my rebate check?

-If your rebate notice says you will be receiving a check, Cigna will mail checks the last week of September.
+If your rebate notice says you will be receiving a check, Cigna Healthcare will mail checks the last week of September.
 You will know the amount of your rebate when you receive your check.

 If your rebate notice says the rebate will be paid to your employer or group policyholder, your employer is responsible for determining if any portion of the rebate must be used to benefit participants in your medical plan.